 Zines are self-published DIY publications, typically made using a copy machine.
 Founded in 2014 by the Kansas City Zine Collective, Kansas City Zine Con is a one-day event held annually in Midtown Kansas City, Missouri, where participants exhibit, sell, and trade their independently published zines, comix, books, newspapers, anthologies, tracts, pamphlets, and DIY radical readables of many forms.
 At this free event, anyone can come and wander the tables, chat with the incredible artists, make a whole host of new friends, and get tons of zines!

-In addition to the annual fest, KCZC facilitates writing, collage, and zine-making workshops in the community and has partnered with organizations such as the Kansas City Public Library and the Johnson County Library.
+In addition to the annual fest, KCZC facilitates writing, collage, and zine-making workshops in the community and has partnered with organizations such as the Kansas City Public Library, Girl Scouts, Imagine That!, and the Johnson County Public Library.
 As an entirely volunteer-run organization, KCZC exists to build and foster a DIY community of zine-makers.

 Meet the Organizers